dimitargrozdanov2/Financial-Portfolio/Architecture.md

 ## 12) Configuration & Environments

-* `appsettings.json` with  connection string and application secret used in JWT token generation
+* `appsettings.json` with  connection string and application secret used in JWT token generation.
+Also admin username and password are kept there.
+In the future, those secrets may be moved to a safer storage - such as Azure Key Vault.

 ## 13) API Surface (initial)